justinethier/husk-scheme/README.markdown

 skim-scheme
 ===========
-skim-scheme is a "simple" dialect of scheme, implementing a subset of the R5RS standard. skim includes the following features:
+skim-scheme is a "simple" dialect of scheme, implementing a subset of the R5RS standard: <http://www.schemers.org/Documents/Standards/R5RS/HTML/>
+skim includes the following features:

 - Most primitive data types and their standard forms
 - Conditionals: if, case, cond